Bullet Journal For Mental Health

 6. Self Care

-The sad truth is that most people tend to put themselves last when it comes to care.
+The sad truth is that most people tend to put themselves last when it comes to caring.
 It can be so easy to care for everyone else and not take the time to look after ourselves.

 Making sure you create and keep to a self-care routine is essential to mental health.
 How can you do anything if you are running on empty?
 You are worth the time and effort of self-care.